spencerpato/bitesquicky-ku-delivery/replit.md

 ## Key Features
 - User-facing storefront with menu browsing and cart functionality
-- Order placement and tracking
+- Order placement and tracking with customer order tracing page
-- Admin login and dashboard
+- Admin login and dashboard with order search and delete capabilities
-- Order management system
+- Order management system with real-time updates
 - Real-time notifications
 - Responsive design with dark mode support